aaron-grau/curic/full-stack-project/README.md

 ### Resources

-Here are some additional resources for getting your app running and adding common features.
+Here are some additional resources to help get your app running and add common features.

 * **Heroku**
   * [Deploying to heroku][heroku-deployment]